nelson-lang/nelson-gitbook/markdown/en/data_structures/num2cell.md

 ## Description

 <p>
-            <b>num2cell</b> function converts a numeric array into a cell array, where each element of the numeric array is placed in its own cell in the resulting cell array.</p>
+            num2cell function converts a numeric array into a cell array, where each element of the numeric array is placed in its own cell in the resulting cell array.</p>

-<p>If <b>A</b> is a character array, num2cell will convert each row of the array into a separate cell in the resulting cell array.</p>
+<p>If A is a character array, num2cell will convert each row of the array into a separate cell in the resulting cell array.</p>

 ## Example